dantheman213/JackTheVideoRipper/README.md

 ##### What streaming providers are supported?

-A list of support services is available within the app; navigate to the menu and go to Help > About. `youtube-dl` will dictate which services are supported.
+A list of support services is available within the app; navigate to the menu and go to Help > About. `yt-dlp` will dictate which services are supported.

 ##### The downloaded file doesn't play on my computer, what's wrong?